araalinetworks/api/doc/source/araalictlgolang.rst

    .. function:: Deny()
       :noindex:

       Deny link.
-A denied link is ignored.
-Alerts will be suppressed if more flows are observed.
-Typically links are denied when we observe benign connections and don't want to be bothered until they are taken care of.
+A denied link is snoozed forever.
+You not only want to not accept it, but you dont even want to snooze because you are aware of it and dont want to accept it, ever!

    .. function:: Snooze()
       :noindex: